 Super Tokens track an account's balance dynamically, factoring in both regular transfers and impacts from Money Streaming and Distributions.

-- Static Balance: balance figure that is affected by basic lump-sum transfers (the usual ERC20 stuff)
+- Static Balance: The standard ERC20 balance affected by lump-sum transfers.

-- Real-Time Balances: the individual impact that each Super Agreement has on an account's balance.
-That impact can either be positive or negative.
+- Real-Time Balances: The ongoing impact of each Super Agreement on an account's balance, which can be positive or negative.

 - Account A's Static Balance: 1,000 USDCx